Children’s: Our Love Language

 Design Process Cover/Interior

-As the designer of a children’s picture book, I am responsible for the overall layout, including the placement of text and illustrations, choosing fonts, and deciding on colors that complement the artwork and narrative tone of the book.
+As the designer of a children’s picture book, I am responsible for the overall layout, including the placement of text and illustrations, selecting fonts, and determining colors that complement the artwork and narrative tone of the book.

 To aid the illustrator, my first step was to create a preliminary version of the book.
 I set the text to provide a sense of space, but otherwise, the pages were blank.
 I’ve found that this helps to give a sense of available space on each spread, especially with illustrators new to book illustration, while also framing our discussion about page bleeds, safety margins, and image resolution.